leftlogic/heroku-101/README.md

 For this tutorial you won't need a credit card attached to your account.

-## Get the Heroku toolbelk
+## Get the Heroku toolbelt

 Lastly, before we get writing code, get yourself the [Heroku Toolbelt](https://toolbelt.heroku.com/).
-It lets you interact with Heroku from the terminal, and is the wasy we'll get everything set up.
+It lets you interact with Heroku from the terminal, and is the way we'll get everything set up.

 ## Create your server